-“symbolic new Metro line that would connect diverse social groups with D.C.’s art scene.”
+“A symbolic new Metro line that would connect diverse social groups with D.C.’s art scene.”

 To catalyze the culturally curious to participate, innovate, engage, and conspire with passion, awesomeness, inspiration, generosity, and ingenuity.

-than what anyone expects of us.
+than what anyone expects of you.

 “The Lightbox — powered by Pink Line Project — will shine a celebratory spotlight on DC’s emerging creative community by hosting the launch party of the inaugural LUMEN8Anacostia festival, activating the former Metropolitan Police Department evidence warehouse in the Anacostia neighborhood of Washington, illuminating the arts, culture, and entertainment emanating from Our Nation’s Capital.”